 Summer heat can affect the appearance and condition of your home lawn.

-A healthy lawn is your best defence against as it has the ability to tolerate the climate, outcompete weeds, resist pest and disease pressures.
 The work you put into getting your lawn healthy will pay dividends when your lawns go under stress.

 Some of the stressors that effect your lawn are listed here in these lawn tips.